stuartpittaway/diyBMS/README.md

 Why am I doing this?
 For fun :slight_smile: I really must get out more!

+# WARNING

+Just a reminder that this is a DIY product/solution so don’t use this for safety critical systems or in any situation where there could be a risk to life.
+There is no warranty, it may not work as expected or at all.

 # Parameters

 I’m working to the the following design parameters, which are taken from research into the area (what most others are doing!)